dasher-project/dasher-web/documents/Milestones.md

 Below are the milestones that we have agreed with NL Net as well as the donation amounts.

 The charitable donations will then be split between Ace Centre and [Adam Spickard](https://github.com/aspickard).
-Adam will receive 80% of the donation for completing the technical tasks and Ace Centre will receive 20% to cover time spent project management and to cover producing promotional material.
+Adam will receive 80% of the donation for completing the technical tasks and Ace Centre will receive 20% to cover time spent project management.

-The total donation to be made by NL Net will be: €27850.
+The total donation to be made by NL Net will be: €26350.

-Overall Ace Centre will receive: €4370
+Overall Ace Centre will receive: €5270
-Overall Adam will receive: €23480
+Overall Adam will receive: €21080

 # Milestone 1